How to Paint Fiberglass Doors- easy tips to give your fiberglass doors a professional paint job!

-Use Painter's tape around the windows.
+Wipe any debris and dust off the entire door.
+I used a sponge and dish soap.
+Remove the hardware (doorknob).
+Use Painter’s tape around the windows.
 Carefully applying the tape around the windows was time-consuming, but it was worth it!
 It sped up the painting process and gave me crisp, flawless lines.

 Use a primer.
 The Therma-Tru Benchmark Ready-to-Paint doors are unfinished, so they will need a primer.
 I used a latex primer.

 Use exterior paint- no exceptions!
 Exterior paints are made to resist weathering, so it’s essential that you use one to keep your door looking great for years to come.
 I used an acrylic paint with a narrow paintbrush for the area around the windows and a mini roller on the rest of the door.
 I applied 2 thin coats to the entire surface, making sure that the original coat was thoroughly dry before brushing on another.

 Let the door dry overnight before removing the tape.
 It can be tempting to pull the tape off as soon as you’re finished painted to see the final results, but it’s best to wait to ensure the paint is completely dry.